Sequel

 In many cases, the sequel continues elements of the original story, often with the same characters and settings.
 A sequel can lead to a series, in which key elements appear repeatedly.
-Although the difference between more than one sequel and a series is somewhat arbitrary, it is clear that some media franchises have enough sequels to become a series, whether originally planned as such or not.
+The difference between more than one sequel and a series is somewhat arbitrary.

-Sequels are attractive to creators and to publishers because there is less risk involved in returning to a story with known popularity rather than developing new and untested characters and settings.
+Sequels are attractive to creators and publishers because there is less risk involved in returning to a story with known popularity rather than developing new and untested characters and settings.
 Audiences are sometimes eager for more stories about popular characters or settings, making the production of sequels financially appealing.

 In film, sequels are very common.
 There are many name formats for sequels.
-Sometimes, they either have unrelated titles or have a letter added on the end.
-More commonly, they have numbers at the end or have added words on the end.
-It is also common for a sequel to have a variation of the original title or have a subtitle.
+Sometimes, they either have unrelated titles or have a letter added to the end.
+More commonly, they have numbers at the end or have added words at the end.
+It is also common for a sequel to have a variation of the original title or a subtitle.
 In the 1930s, many musical sequels had the year included in the title.
 Sometimes sequels are released with different titles in different countries, because of the perceived brand recognition.
 There are several ways that subsequent works can be related to the chronology of the original.
 Various neologisms have been coined to describe them.